aaronbloomfield/nws/hws/arp/index.md

 In particular, the mappings in this file may overwrite the mappings from the previous step -- this is intentional, as this can be used when testing the program.
 You can assume the file, if it exists, will match the format above -- meaning it will not have errors.
 Note that it can be an empty file, though, or it may not be present.

-If one of the mappings in the `arp-settings.txt` file is different than what you obtained from `arp -a`, then you should output the appropriate message (described below), and overwrite the value in the map with what was in the `arp-settings.txt` file.
+If one of the mappings in the `arp-settings.txt` file is different than what you obtained from `arp -a`, then you should output the appropriate message (the "spoofing detector" one, described below), and overwrite the value in the map with what was in the `arp-settings.txt` file.
 Otherwise, if there are no conflicts, there should be no output from this step.
 If the program runs into an error, then you can print out whatever output you want.
 The file not being present, or the file being empty, is not an error, and should not produce any output.

 #### Step 4: monitor the network